TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 Why must dictionary keys be immutable?
 --------------------------------------

-The hash table implementation of dictionaries uses a hash value calculated from the key value to find the key.
+The hash table implementation of dictionaries uses a hash value calculated kutoka the key value to find the key.
 If the key were a mutable object, its value could change, and thus its hash could also change.
 But since whoever changes the key object can't tell that it was being used as a dictionary key, it can't